RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	runtime	application	self-protection	(RASP)	is used	to	test	against	systems	that	have	the	ability	to	detect	attacks	and threats,	and	then	to	automatically	adjust	their	security	settings	or	other configurations	to	compensate	for	and	mitigate	these	attacks	and threats.
 RASP	is	designed	to	be	done	in	real	time	on	live	systems.

-### Question # 2 - An	employee	of	your	company	submitted	a	security	ticket	claiming	that	he was	able	to	access	areas	of	an	application	by	going	through	certain functions	that	he	should	not	be	able	to.
+### [important] Question # 2 - An	employee	of	your	company	submitted	a	security	ticket	claiming	that	he was	able	to	access	areas	of	an	application	by	going	through	certain functions	that	he	should	not	be	able	to.
 What	type	of	security	vulnerability does	this	best	illustrate?
 A.	Missing	function-level	access	control
 B.	Security	misconfiguration
 C.	Sensitive	data	exposure